 To change the default link shortener

-- In the compose message box, click Add a link, and then click Advanced .
+- In the legacy composer, click Add a link, and then click Advanced .

 - Under URL shortener, select a default shortener from the drop-down menu, and then click the X in the top-right corner to close the Advanced box.
 Vanity URLs will appear here to team members that have been granted permission to use them.